tomaspoeta96/wdio-testing-suite-template/README.md

 # Testing Suite

-Welcome to the Kapture Automation Testing Suite, this project is built using WebdriverIO framework.

 ## Quick start

 In order to start using it clone the repo and execute the following command on your command line: